 To avoid custom issues, and garner additional press, Elon’s flamethrower, the one that collected $10 million in 100 hours, will be rebranded “not a flamethrower”.
 That ridiculousness aside, this $500 a pop toy is probably best suited for adults and open spaces, such as the desert.
 Ahhh, roof torches never looked so cool.
 Thanks “Boring Company”.

 Dash cams became popular in Russia.
 But they’re not starting to go more mainstream in other parts of the world, especially thanks to the cloud.
 The Owl is a security camera that straps into your car, sits on the dash, runs all the time and records all of its contents to the Cloud thanks to a high speed internet connection that’s built-in.
 With further thought, the whole thing makes sense, since most dash cams only record when you’re driving.
 Where as accident and vandals tend to be drawn to parked cars.
 The Owl will retail for $299 with a $10/month service charge.
 When it launches you’ll get it for $349 with 1-year of service.

 7. AirPods 2

 The first AirPods are game changers.
 Don’t own one?
 Get a set and you’ll find out.
 They have stellar battery life, recharge up to 5 times in the case and let you listen to music, take calls all without sacrificing battery life.
+You can also learn here How to Reset Airpods if you want to reset them back to its original purpose!
 We’re looking forward to another set that includes improved battery life and perhaps a pair that are more fit for extreme sports.